 It was Shrove Tuesday this week and so of course we made Pancakes for the kids.
 I also threw together some flapjacks as snackage earlier on today but otherwise I’ve stayed well away from crafts and cooking as I simply haven’t been well enough to do anything of the sort.

 As you may have guessed given the above information, I have spent the majority of this week slouching around in my jim jams trying to stay comfortable.
-It has been far from glamorous but who gives a shit when you feel like death warmed up?
+It has been far from glamorous but who gives a crap when you feel like death warmed up?

 As most parents will be well aware, it was World Book Day yesterday.
 The one day of the school calendar most of us parents tend to dread as we have to find a book themed costume which isn’t too warm, too cold, too uncomfortable or impractical for our kids to wear for the day.

 J had decided a few weeks ago that he wanted to dress up as a Pirate.
 Having watched all four Pirates Of The Caribbean movies, he is now obsessed with anything Pirate related and has spent weeks staggering around the house pretending to be Captain Jack Sparrow with his trusty shot gun and sword.

 Thanks to a good friend lending us a few bits and pieces we managed to put together a fairly good costume for J to wear for the day.
 We kindly explained to him that Disney’s Pirates Of The Caribbean is technically not based upon a book, it is in fact based upon a ride!
 Thankfully J was happy to adapt his costume to fit in with Treasure Island and despite dressing as Long John Silver he couldn’t help but to continue with the Captain Jack Sparrow swagger!